brajeshwar/brajeshwar.github.io/_posts/2006/2006-08-30-is-gmail-the-best-spam-filter-for-your-domain.md

----
-layout: post
-title: Is Gmail the Best Spam Filter for your Domain?
+# Is Gmail the Best Spam Filter for your Domain?
----

 Very recently our domain `oinam.com` went in for [Gmail for Domains](/2006/gmail-for-domains-overactive-with-spams/) and we're currently using their [Google Apps for Your Domain](http://www.google.com/a/).
 Besides the security and privacy concerns that many user have, Google Apps for Domains is a very viable solution for a small to mid-size company.
 Currently, Google offers Gmail (for email), GTalk (Instant Messenger), Google Calendar and a simple web page creation tool.